 However, every student born after 1956 needs to provide shot records for Measles and Rubella.

-A medical exemption can be submitted by your attending physician; it must include the medical reason for the exemption.
+A medical exemption can be submitted by your physician; it must include the medical reason for the exemption.

-You may submit a dated letter from you physician stating your situation.
+You may submit a dated letter from your physician stating your situation.
 Another option would be to have your blood tested for immunity to Measles and Rubella (results must be positive).
 Pregnant women are routinely tested for Rubella, so you could get a copy of that from your OB/GYN.
 Keep in mind that, either way, you still need to fill out an FAU Immunization Form.

 You have the option of having a blood test done to show the presence of the Measles and Rubella antibodies.
 If the test results are positive and show immunity to Measles and Rubella, then this would be acceptable.
 However, if these tests came back negative, then you would have to show proof of immunization.